metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 # Conclusions and analysis extensions

-We've explored simulations of the Monty Hall Problem using a brute force approach.
+We've explored simulations of the Monty Hall problem using a brute force approach.
 By exploring changes in win frequency across varying problem conditions, we've proven that always switching doors will increase player win frequency.
 We've also quantitatively shown how improved win frequency converges as the number of doors is increased.
 Finally, we explored the role of certain conditions to the problem itself.
 Unsuprisingly, as player switch frequency increases, so too does win frequency.
 In so doing, we showed how switch frequency increase leads to different win frequency improvements across doors.

-This brute force simulation approach is one of many possible ways of sloving and exploring the Monty Hall Problem, and alternate approaches implementing Bayesian models could lead to further interesting insights.
+This brute force simulation approach is one of many possible ways of sloving and exploring the Monty Hall problem, and alternate approaches implementing Bayesian models could lead to further interesting insights.
 There are several other game conditions that could also be explored.
 These include changing the total number of doors with prizes, for games of at least 4 doors.
 Ultimately, I hope this investigation provided some useful code that equips you with a framework for investigating new problems through simulation.

 # Bonus plot animations